JonathanSmith901/JonathanSmith901/README.md

 ### Hi there I'm Jonathan Smith 👋

 Here are some ideas to get you started:
-- 🔭 I’m currently working on Full Stack.
+- 🔭 I’m currently working on my Master of Science in Cybersecurity Information Assurance Graduate Date 2024.
-- 🌱 I’m currently learning Python, JS, React js, AWS, GitHub, frontend JS, React
+- 🌱 I’m currently learning CISSP, CISA, and CASP+.
-- 👯 I’m looking to collaborate on Linkedin.
+- 👯 I’m looking to collaborate on Linkedin, Twitter, StackOverflow, and Open Projects.
-- 🤔 I’m looking for help with Heroku, Bootstrap 5.
+- 🤔 I’m looking for help Landing a Full-Time Role.
-- 💬 Ask me about React JS, Firebase, JS, React js  or anything tech related.
+- 💬 Ask me about Cybersecurity, Incident Response, Ethical Hacking, Troubleshooting, and Project Management.
-- 📫 How to reach me: LinkedIN - @jonathan-smith-73b699b5
+- 📫 How to reach me: LinkedIn - @[jonathan-smith-73b699b5 ](https://www.linkedin.com/in/jonathan-smith-73b699b5/)
-- 😄 Pronouns: He/His.
+- 😄 Pronouns: He/Him.
-- ⚡ Fun fact: I love to play baseball for fun or play golf at top golf.
+- ⚡ Fun fact: I like to travel to Brazil & Cali Colombia.
+- 🌴 Open To Work: Fully Remote.
+- 🌴 Languages: Jave, C, C++, C#, Python, Kubernetes, JavaScript, PowerShell, Azure, AWS.